Juandavidc08/green-innovation-expo/README.md

 ## Future improvements

 - Add some personal created images that shows more specific the expo image
-- Improve the performace on lighthouse
+- Improve the performace of the webpage on lighthouse

 ---